 Anesthesia in the form of chloroform and ether came into general use in the late 1840s and 1850s.
 The surgical patients of the American Civil War (1861-1865) benefited greatly from this development.

 This 1863 photograph of a Gettysburg amputation shows an assistant to the surgeon applying an anesthesia agent to the patient.
 Note the large Liston amputating knife is the hand of the surgeon.

-This antique chloroform inhalation apparatus was introduced in 1848 by Edward William Murphy, M.D.
-(1802-1877), of London.
+The design of this antique chloroform inhalation apparatus was introduced in 1847 by Stevens and Pratt, London.
+Edward William Murphy, M.D.
+(1802-1877), of London, promoted the inhaler and by the 1850s it was known as the Murphy's inhaler.
 Note the sponge chamber with simple leather flap air intake (on the cap) and exhaust valves.
 A reference from 1856 states that the Murphy's inhaler was offered in brass at 6s/6d, or if plated, 12s/6d.
 This example is the plated instrument.
 The exact instrument is illustrated and captioned in the Weiss surgical instrument catalogue of 1863.
 See Weiss 1863, pl.
 XLI, fig. 4.
 First generation inhalers, such as this example, are exceedingly scarce instruments.